-Goals: International Issues coursework help students become educated, productive, and principled citizens of their nation in an increasingly globalized world.
+Goals: International Issues coursework help students become educated productive and - Goals: International Issues coursework help students become educated, productive, and principled citizens of their nation in an increasingly globalized world.

 Expected learning outcomes:

 - 1. Students exhibit an understanding of some combination of political, economic, cultural, physical, social, and philosophical differences in or among the world's nations, peoples and cultures outside the U.S. - 2.
 Students are able to describe, analyze and critically evaluate the roles of categories such as race, gender, class, ethnicity, national origin and religion as they relate to international/global institutions, issues, cultures and citizenship. - 3.
 Students recognize the role of national and international diversity in shaping their own attitudes and values as global citizens.